E3: Financial Literacy and Overcoming Hesitance [ Show Notes]

 Personal Capital is one of our favorite free apps to use for tracking spending, net worth and investment performance.
 One of the best perks of the tool is it has a fee analyzer built into it that shows you in seconds how much of your portfolio may be lost to fees.
 Click below to try it for yourself.

-Hands down, Personal Capital is our favorite financial app.
-This is what we use to track our spending, calculate our net worth, and monitor the cost of our investments.
+Hands down, Empower is our favorite financial app.
+This is what we use to track our spending, calculate net worth, and monitor the cost of our investments.
 The app is completely free to use and if you choose to invest with them, they have a team of licensed fiduciary advisors who can help you manage your portfolio.

 Money on The Table Season 1, Episode 1